felladrin/create-pubsub/readme.md

 [![Types](https://img.shields.io/npm/types/create-pubsub)](https://www.jsdocs.io/package/create-pubsub#package-index)
 [![License](https://img.shields.io/github/license/felladrin/create-pubsub)](http://victor.mit-license.org/)

-A tiny Event Emitter and Observable Store.
+A tiny Event Emitter and Observable Store for JavaScript apps.

+Supported environments: Browser, Node and Deno.

+It's a Vanilla JavaScript library, so it's framework-agnostic.
+But if you're using React, check out the built-in support for it in the examples.

 ## Install